-Official transcripts will not be issued to or on behalf of any individual who has a past-due financial obligation (including federal loan programs) to the University.
-Transcript holds will be lifted by the Student Financial Services Office once the past-due balance has been paid.
+Official transcripts will not be issued to or on behalf of any individual who has a past-due financial obligation to the university exceeding \$250 (including federal loan programs), although some exceptions apply.
+Please contact the Student Financial Services Office directly in order to resolve transcript holds.